 BuzzSumo will populate a list of content that’s been shared on social media with the option to View Sharers, which creates a new report of the Twitter accounts that shared a particular article or page on your website.

-This report helps your company identify who’s already sharing your content, the number of Twitter followers they have, the average number of retweets these users get, and what percentage of their tweets are replies and retweets as compared to regular tweets.
+This report helps your company identify who’s already sharing your content, the number of Twitter followers they have, the average number of retweets these users get and what percentage of their tweets are replies and retweets as compared to regular tweets.

 Review this report and identify Twitter users with an engaged audience that shares your content or content of a similar subject.
-These may be influencers worth contacting and building a relationship with or that simply deserve a “thank you” from your marketing team.
+These may be influencers worth contacting and building a relationship with or who simply deserve a “thank you” from your marketing team.